GeunhwaJeong/haneul-new/DEVX_ROADMAP.md

 ## SDK (Typescript, Rust)

  * Introduce intent signing support.
-This includes an `intent` struct to serialize and sign in addition to the transaction data.
-[Issue](https://github.com/GeunhwaJeong/fastcrypto/issues/26).
+This includes an `intent` struct to serialize and sign in addition to the transaction data [[Issue](https://github.com/GeunhwaJeong/fastcrypto/issues/26)].
  * Add support to compute transaction digest.

 ## Haneul Move